SondiSohan/AI---SHOPPING-ASSISTANT-ChicChoice-AI-/README.md

 # AI Shopping Assistant
-ChicChoice AI is an AI-powered shopping assistant designed to enhance the online fashion retail experience by providing personalized clothing recommendations.
-By leveraging machine learning and data analytics, ChicChoice AI tailors suggestions to each user's unique style and preferences, making shopping easier and more enjoyable.
+ChicChoice AI is an AI Shopping Assistant aimed at enhancing the online shopping experience.
+The assistant leverages Natural Language Processing (NLP) and Machine Learning (ML) for personalized recommendations and real-time assistance.
+Addressing common online shopping challenges, the application improves user satisfaction by offering tailored suggestions and immediate support.
+As a new addition, a Virtual Try-On feature has been integrated, allowing users to visualize clothing items on a virtual model, making shopping more interactive and reducing uncertainty in purchases.
+This report outlines the problem, implementation, and future potential of the system.
+*
 # AI Shopping Assistant:
 * Revenue Streams:
 Affiliate Marketing: Earning commissions through affiliate marketing by directing users to purchase products from partner stores.